techidaily/site-screen-mirror/source/_posts/in-2024-how-to-mirror-honor-play-7t-to-mac-drfone-by-drfone-android.md

 In a meeting or presentation, screen mirroring plays an important role by facilitating team members to avoid complex setups and share their screens immediately.
 Moreover, screen mirroring supports the BYOD model, that is, "Bring Your Own Device."
 The reason for supporting this model is to lower the cost and increase efficiency.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: Prerequisites for Android Screen Mirroring

 To successfully cast Android screen to PC, the screen mirroring apps should work properly.
 For this purpose, it is recommended to do some settings on your Android device.
 The steps of settings for enabling both developer options and USB debugging are discussed below: